-There are times when you may need to change the Google Billing account associated with a Terra Billing project - if there was a change to the funding source, for example.
-If you are the Terra Billing project owner, and Google Cloud Billing account user, you can take the following steps to change the Billing account.
+Learn how to change the Google Cloud Billing account that funds a Terra Billing project.
+You may want/need to do this, for example, if there is a change to the funding source, and you are the Terra Billing project owner, and Google Cloud Billing account user.

 Changing billing: Step-by-step instructions